camunda/camunda-docs/docs/components/concepts/what-is-camunda-platform-8.md

 ## Next steps

-- To request information about Camunda Platform 8 performance and benchmarking, see our [Contact](/contact/) page.
+- To request information about Camunda Platform 8 performance and benchmarking, refer to our [Contact](/contact/) page.
 - [Introduction to Camunda Platform 8](/guides/introduction-to-camunda-platform-8.md)
 - [Create a Camunda Platform 8 account](/guides/create-account.md)
 - [Migrate from Camunda Platform 7 to Camunda Platform 8](/guides/migrating-from-camunda-platform-7/index.md)